-1. Limiting use of a brand name drug when a generic version is available
+1. Limiting use of a brand name drug or original biological products when a generic or interchangeable biosimilar version is available

-Generally, a generic drug works the same as a brand name drug and usually costs less.
-In most cases, if there is a generic version of a brand name drug, our network pharmacies will give you the generic version.
+Generally, a generic drug or interchangeable biosimilar works the same as a brand name drug or original biological product and usually costs less.
+In most cases, if there is a generic or interchangeable biosimilar version of a brand name drug or original biological product, our network pharmacies will give you the generic or interchangeable biosimilar version.

-- We usually will not pay for the brand name drug when there is a generic version. - However, if your provider has told us the medical reason that neither the generic drug nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug.
+- We usually will not pay for the brand name drug or original biological product when there is a generic version. - However, if your provider has told us the medical reason that the generic drug or interchangeable biosimilar will not work for you or has told us the medical reason that neither the generic drug, interchangeable biosimilar, nor other covered drugs that treat the same condition will work for you, then we will cover the brand name drug.